-Of all the majors in professional tennis, Wimbledon attracts the most attention.
+Of all the majors in professional tennis, Wimbledon attracts the most betting attention.
 It’s widely regarded as the “Mecca of Tennis,” and most of the prestige comes from its tradition and longevity.
-It’s the longest-running Grand Slam tourney, with the first edition dating all the way back to 1877.

 Wimbledon is an entirely different ball game compared to other Slams.
-After all, it’s the only Major still played on a grass court, the sport’s original surface.
+After all, it’s the only Major still played on a grass court.
 Lawn tennis suits powerful groundstrokes, big serves, and a willingness to charge the net, which makes Wimbledon super fun to watch and bet on.

-Below you’ll find all you need to bet on Wimbledon in Maryland including the latest Wimbledon odds for the men’s and women’s fields, the types of bets you can place, how the tournament is structured, date, time, streaming details, and more.
+Below find the best sites to bet on Wimbledon in Maryland plus the types of bets you can place, how the tournament is structured, streaming details, and more.

 How to bet on Wimbledon online in Maryland